 HOW IT WORKS

-EMDR method of trauma healing is endorsed by the American Psychiatric Association, the World Health Organization, and the US Department of Health and Human Services.
+EMDR method of trauma healing is endorsed by the American Psychiatric Association, the World Health Organization, and the US Department of Health and Human Services and the Department of Defense.

 EMDR is listed as an evidence-based approach and included in SAMHSA and the National Registry of Evidence-based programs and practices.
-EMDR has been validated by many randomized controlled clinical trials.
+EMDR has been validated by many randomized controlled clinical trials, and there are many stories validating its effectiveness.

 Our office has two therapists who have been trained in using the EMDR protocol.
 Both were trained through the EMDR training center.
 This EMDRIA approved training provided these clinicians with the foundation and skills to integrate EMDR into their counseling practice.
 Upon completing the training, these clinicians are considered “EMDR trained.”
 In order to be certified, clinicians have to go through additional training, supervision/consultation, etc.